yousifdahabra/aegis-ai/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> AegisAI that uses social engineering to test and enhance employers' security awareness.
->
->  It simulates real-world cyber threats, analyzes responses, and identifies vulnerabilities, aiming to reduce risks and foster stronger cybersecurity practices in organizations.
+>  Aegis AI empowers users to take control of their online safety with personalized, interactive tests that adapt to their responses.
+Featuring real-time voice interactions, it identifies vulnerabilities and teaches effective security practices, helping users protect themselves from cyber risks.

 ## User Stories
 ### User